Introduction to the Roman Research Nexus (The Nexus)

 Using the Environment Files

-You should not need to use the provided environment file; you only need to select the rges-pit-kernel in the Nexus hosted notebook.
-Should you wish to use them anyway, you can refer to this readme README.md for instructions on how.
+You should not need to use the provided environment file; you only need to select the appropriate kernel in the Nexus-hosted notebook.
+If you wish to use these files anyway, refer to this README: AAS Workshop/README.md.

 Nexus Specific Notebooks